bobflagg/Battling-the-Bots/README.md

 # Battling-the-Bots
-Tracking tools for defending the information ecosystem in the disinformation war
+Building tools for defending the information ecosystem in the disinformation war.

 ![Battling-the-Bots](teaser.png)